wangyu-/udp2raw/README.md

 # Udp2raw-tunnel

 A Tunnel which turns UDP Traffic into Encrypted FakeTCP/UDP/ICMP Traffic by using Raw Socket, helps you Bypass UDP FireWalls(or Unstable UDP Environment).
-It can defend Replay-Attack and supports Multiplexing.
-It also acts as a Connection Stabilizer.

-![image0](images/image0.PNG)

 When used alone,udp2raw tunnels only UDP traffic.
 Nevertheless,if you used udp2raw + any UDP-based VPN together,you can tunnel any traffic(include TCP/UDP/ICMP),currently OpenVPN/L2TP/ShadowVPN and [tinyfecVPN](https://github.com/wangyu-/tinyfecVPN) are confirmed to be supported.

+![image0](images/image0.PNG)

+or

 ![image_vpn](images/udp2rawopenvpn.PNG)